 Preventing spills is one of our key performance objectives — a goal that drives accountability across all employee levels.

-We calculate our net spill intensity rate by taking the ratio of liquids spilled outside of secondary containment (and not recovered) to total liquids produced.
-By focusing on net spill intensity, we shift our emphasis from reducing the number of spills to reducing the volumes released.
-This allows for a more accurate, year-over-year comparison and incentivizes reducing the environmental impact of spills.
+We calculate our net spill intensity by taking the ratio of liquids spilled outside of secondary containment (and not recovered) to total liquids produced.
+Using a rate allows for more accurate year-over-year comparison and incentives reducing the environmental impact of spills.
+Beyond our enterprise-wide compensation program, we measure spills by count, total barrels and percentage recovered for regulatory reporting and internal analysis for continuous improvement.

 |Metric||# of Spills||Total Barrels||% Recovered